 Introductory (level 1) courses

-This course provides an introduction to HPC, using ARCHER for the practical sessions.
-The first day covers the basic concepts underlying the drivers for HPC development, HPC hardware, software, programming models and applications.
-The second day provides an opportunity for more practical experience, information on performance and the future of HPC.
-This foundation gives the ability to appreciate the relevance of HPC for attendees and equips them with the tools to start making effective use of HPC facilities yourself.
+The course runs for 2 days.
+The first day covers the the basic concepts underlying the drivers for HPC development, HPC hardware, software, programming models and applications.
+The second day will provide an opportunity for more practical experience, information on performance and the future of HPC.
+This foundation will give the you ability to appreciate the relevance of HPC in your field and also equip you with the tools to start making effective use of HPC facilities yourself.

 Software Carpentry's goal is to help scientists and engineers become more productive by teaching them basic computing skills like program design, version control, testing, and task automation.
 In this two-day workshop, short tutorials will alternate with hands-on practical exercises.
 Participants will be encouraged both to help one another, and to apply what they have learned to their own research problems during and between sessions.